spurcell/docs/docs/data.md

 	"Jelly Roll Morton"  => "Piano"
 };

-// access a value
-instrument = greats["Benny Goodman"]; // Clarinet
+// reference a value with a literal key instrument = greats["Benny Goodman"]; // Clarinet

 // add a new key
 greats["Louis Armstrong"] = "Trumpet, Vocals";

+// reference a value with an expression first = "Fats";
+last = "Waller"
+instument = greats["`first` `last`"];

 emptyMap = {=>};    // to distinguish from an empty set
 ```

 #### Set Operations

-You can get the cardinality (number of elements) of any array, set, or map (but not a record) with the cardinality operator `#`.
+You can get the cardinality (number of elements) of a collection (array, set, or map) using the count operator `#`.
+Since a record is semantically a single object, not a collection, it doesn't have a cardinality.

 ```
 numItems = #{"apples", "oranges"};    // numItems is 2

-strlen = #"monkeys";                  // strlen is 7
+// since a string is a collection, we can get its cardinality strlen = #"monkeys";                  // strlen is 7
 ```